-Learn the reasons why your enterprise should sign a service level agreement with a company, which provides services to you.
+Learn the reasons why your enterprise should sign a service level agreement with a company that provides you with services.

-The period of downtime is a parameter of the minimum acceptable percentage of time during which the company cannot perform the required services.
-In case the service is inactive more than the specified time, you’ll get the refund.
-The downtime indicator motivates the company to solve the issue as soon as possible.
-Be careful while signing SLA, as there may be reasons that are exceptions and are not considered as downtime.
+A period of downtime is a parameter of the minimum acceptable percentage of time during which the company cannot perform the required services.
+In case the service is inactive for a longer time than specified, you'll get a refund.
+A downtime indicator motivates a company to solve an issue as soon as possible.
+Be careful while signing an SLA, as there may be exceptions and reasons that are not considered as downtime.

-An SLA contains a particular parameter, which reflects the period within you’ll get support.
-It gives you a privilege, as customer support team will be speedy towards your tickets and will answer them first.
+SLA contains a particular parameter that reflects a period within which you'll get support.
+It gives you a privilege, as a customer support team will react speedily to your tickets and will answer them first.

-The company, which signs an SLA, is oriented to provide as qualitative service as possible.
-There is a parameter, which lets you get a bug fixing in a specified period.
-The advantage is that you are assured of having the issue solved quickly.
+A company, which signs an SLA, is oriented to providing as qualitative a service as possible.
+An SLA contains a parameter that makes the service fix a bug in a specified period.
+An advantage is the assurance of having the issue solved quickly.

-Short.cm provides SLA of 99.9% uptime, which means that if short branded links are unavailable for 3.75 hours in sum for one month, Short.cm will refund $150.
+Short.cm provides an SLA if the service doesn't maintain 99.9% uptime.
+If short branded links are unavailable for 3.75 hours in a sum of one month, Short.cm will refund $150.

 Short links uptime was more than 99.9% during the last year.
-Short.cm has failover in different Amazon availability zones, and Short.cm team understands how important it is to keep your links working.
-With SLA, a financial responsibility inspires to keep short URLs available all the time.
+Short.cm has failover in different Amazon availability zones.
+The Short.cm team realizes how vital it is to keep short links working.
+With an SLA, a financial responsibility inspires us to keep short URLs available all the time.